-Should I buy an Audi car?
+Should I buy an Audi?

 Article 2 of 25

 How much do Audi cars cost?

 Audis are marketed as premium cars, so it's no surprise to find that they are priced very much at the top end of the mainstream market.
-Even Audi's cheapest car, the A1, costs from around the £15,000 mark, while its popular A3 starts at more like £20,000.

 Audis tend to hold their value well.